-The results of numerical analysis of the irregular effect of concrete structures with special shear walls are considered by considering the effect of soil-structure interaction by dynamic analysis.
+The results of the numerical analysis of the irregular effect of concrete structures with special shear walls are evaluated by considering the effect of soil-structure interaction through dynamic analysis.
 Different soils of the structure with different numbers of different layers have been used.
-In the third chapter, how to perform the analysis was completely mentioned.
+In the third chapter, the methodology for performing the analysis was thoroughly described.
 Analysis was performed on different modes of analysis.
 The outputs are examined and analyzed in the form of diagrams.